 Westfield State Foundation, Inc. (the "Foundation") is a related tax-exempt organization founded to foster and promote the growth, progress and general welfare of the University.
 The Foundation is included in the University's financial statements and is reported in a separate column from the University to emphasize that it is a Massachusetts not-for-profit organization legally separate from the University.
-Because of the significance of its financial relationship with the University, the Foundation is included in the University's financial statements.
+Because of the significance of its financial statements.
 Complete financial statements can be obtained from the Foundation's administrative office in Westfield, Massachusetts.